cas0105/2023-Womens-World-Cup-Dribbling-and-Interception-Analysis/README.md

 2023 Women's World Cup Dribble Interception Analysis.ipynb - jupyter notebook file containing python script for analzing the data

+Dribbling and Interception Insights PowerPoint Presentation (PPT) - a summary of the analysis and insights generated from the python script

-Dribbling and Interception Insights PowerPoint Presentation - a summary of the analysis and insights generated from the python script
+Dribbling and Interception Insights PowerPoint Presentation (PDF) - a summary of the analysis and insights generated from the python script

 Process Documentation_Dribbling and Interception Analysis PDF File - a summary report that walks through the process of creating the insights